 What obstacles do companies still face, and how can impediments be reduced?

-Problem: Businesses and authorities often do not know whether or not to use mutual recognition to access a new market.
-Sometimes the principle is knowingly not applied.
+- Problem.
+Companies and authorities often do not know whether or not to use mutual recognition to access a new market.
+Sometimes, the principle is knowingly not applied.

-- Demonstrating that a product is already legally sold:
+- Then, demonstrating that a product is already legally sold:

-Solution: the new mutual recognition declaration will make this easier and streamline the company and national authorities’ dialogue.
+- Solution.
+The new mutual recognition declaration will simplify this and streamline the company and national authorities’ dialogue.

-- Challenging a decision denying access to a new market:
+- Similarly, challenging a decision denying access to a new market:

-Solution: the problem-solving mechanism will allow for a smooth, quick, and constructive approach to finding a solution.
-At first, amicable and hands-on solutions will come through the national problem-solving network SOLVIT.
-If dialogue fails, the Commission can intervene and issue an opinion.
+- Solution.
+The problem-solving mechanism will allow for a smooth, quick, and constructive approach to finding a solution.

 Will the Member States still be able to deny access to their Market to “bad” products?